I build software around three principles: correctness, observability, and security.

 Boundaries that mean something

-We structure systems with clear separations between layers.
+I structure systems with clear separations between layers.
 Each component has one job.
 When responsibilities blur, bugs hide in the overlap.
-When boundaries are sharp, contracts are clear and violations are obvious.
+When boundaries are sharp, contracts are clear.

 Clear contracts

-We make function interfaces explicit about what they accept and return.
+Function interfaces should be explicit about what they accept and return.
 When requirements change, well-defined contracts show every place that needs to change with them.

 Authorization before logic